Interpolating Feigin-Frenkel Duality at the Critical Level to Matrices of Complex Size: Poisson Vertex Algebra Background

-We will be primarily interested in the two following cases $R=\F$, for some field $\F$, and $R=\F[T]$.
-For the first case, there is a result that allows us to construct Poisson vertex algebra structures on $P_I^R$ called the Master Theorem \cite[Theorem 1.15]{Master_Thm_Ref}.
-There is an easy extension of the Master Theorem to produce $\F[T]$-Poisson vertex algebras that we state for the sake of completeness.
+We will primarily be interested in endowing $P_I^R$ with a PVA structure in the following two cases: $R=\mathbb{F}$, or $R$ is a localization of $\mathbb{F}[T]$.
+In the first case, there is a result that allows one to construct Poisson vertex algebra structures on $P_I^R$, known as the Master Theorem \cite[Theorem 1.15]{Master_Thm_Ref}.
+There is a straightforward extension of the Master Theorem that produces an $R$-linear Poisson vertex algebra structures in the second case.

-\begin{theorem}{\cite[Theorem 1.15]{Master_Thm_Ref}}
+\begin{theorem}[{\cite[Theorem 1.15]{Master_Thm_Ref}}]